 Collaborate to Mitigate Roadblocks

-Every department deals with roadblocks and bottlenecks from time to time, but by working to mitigate them as much as possible, Legal will be able to dedicate more time to fulfilling their core responsibilities.
+Every department deals with roadblocks and bottlenecks from time to time, but by working to mitigate them as much as possible (especially with the help of CLM software), Legal will be able to dedicate more time to fulfilling their core responsibilities.

 Every legal team has likely experienced some, if not all, of these challenges: